Boundary Degeneracy of Topological Order: Conclusion

-Finally, our definitions of {\it topological orders} not only deepen understanding of topological GSD, but also ease the experimental platform with only cylinder topology instead of higher genus surfaces.
-To open future research avenues, it will be interesting to realize boundary GSD and $\mathcal{N}^\partial_g$ without using $K$ matrix, which is restricted only to Abelian topological order, also to study them on higher dimensional space.
-Physical notions which we introduced should still hold universally.
-Other than {\it fusion rule} and {\it total neutrality}, whether {\it braiding rule} can enter into GSD formula\cite{braiding}?
-Additionally, engineer boundaries to line-like defects may synthesize projective non-Abelian statistics\cite{Barkeshli:2012pr}.
-All these shall inspire generalizing Eq.\;(\ref{gsd}) to boundary GSD of non-Abelian topological order.
+Finally, our definitions of {\it topological orders} not only deepen understanding of topological GSD, but also ease the experimental platform with only an annulus topology instead of higher genus surfaces.
+For future research directions, it will be interesting to realize the boundary GSD and the number of boundary gapping conditions $\mathcal{N}^\partial_g$ without using the $K$-matrix Chern-Simons theory, which is restricted only to Abelian topological order.
+Physical concepts which we introduced in Sec.\ref{sec:II} should still hold universally.
+Other than the {\it fusion rules} and the {\it total neutrality} condition, whether {\it braiding rule} can explicitly enter into the GSD formula?\cite{braiding} These shall inspire generalizing Eq.\;(\ref{gsd}) to the boundary GSD of non-Abelian topological orders.

 It will be illuminating to have more predictions based on our theory, as well as experimental realizations of boundary types.
-One approach is flux insertion through a cylinder, where the adiabatic flux change induces anyon transport from one boundary to the other by $\Delta \Phi_B/({h}/{e})=\Delta P_\phi$\cite{append1}.
-It will be interesting to see how the same type of boundary conditions allow this effect(unit flux changes topological sectors, with total sectors as $\GSD=\sqrt{|\det K|}$), while different type of boundary conditions restrain this effect `dynamically'($\GSD<\sqrt{|\det K|}$).
-To detect this dynamical effect can guide experiments to distinguish boundary types.
+One approach is described in Sec.\ref{sec:transport}: the flux insertion through an annulus or a cylinder.
+An adiabatic flux change $\Delta \Phi_B$ induces the anyon transport from one boundary to another by $\Delta \Phi_B/({h}/{e})=\Delta P_\phi$.
+The change of winding mode $\Delta P_\phi$ can switch the ground state sector.
+It will be interesting to see how the same type of boundary gapping conditions allows this effect (a unit flux insertion shifts the ground state to another topological sector, with the total number of sectors as $\GSD=\sqrt{|\det K|}$), while different types of boundary gapping conditions restrain this effect \emph{dynamically} ($\GSD<\sqrt{|\det K|}$).
+For the same type of gapped boundaries, there are $\sqrt{|\det K|}$ sectors labeled by $\Delta P_\phi({\bmod} \;\sqrt{|\det K|})$, the $\sqrt{|\det K|}$ units of flux bring the state back to the original sector.
+For different types of gapped boundaries, we had shown $\GSD<\sqrt{|\det K|}$ (such as $\GSD=1$).
+This motivates an interesting question if one inserts flux into the cylinder, what dynamical effect, which repulses anyons transporting from one gapped edge to the other, will be detected.
+The detection of this dynamical effect can guide experiments to distinguish boundary types, namely the boundary gapping conditions.

+Note add: JW thanks Tian Lan for collaborating a related work Ref.\onlinecite{Lan:2014uaa} and a discussion on Table \ref{table:bGSD_TO}.
+After the completion of this work (arXiv:1212.4863), we become aware that Ref.\onlinecite{{Levin:2013gaa},{Barkeshli:2013yta}} later have independently studied a similar criteria of gapped boundaries for Abelian topological orders.
+Anton Kapustin has independently derived a related result of the boundary GSD.\cite{Kapustin:2013nva}

 \begin{widetext} \end{widetext}